-You’ve spent years building a profitable business.
-Now you’ve reached a point in your life that makes you pause and consider the future of the business.
-Maybe you have reached “retirement age” (whatever that is any more).
+As a business owner and entrepreneur, you’ve worked hard to build a profitable business.
+At some point in your life, and this happens to just about every business owner, you will pause and consider the future of the business.
+Maybe you have reached “retirement age.”
 Maybe you want to pass the business on to your children.
 Maybe your employees want to buy the business from you.
-Maybe you’re tired of the COVID pandemic’s effect on your business.
 Maybe you’re just ready for something new.

-Estimates are that 70% of privately owned businesses on the market don’t sell, particularly businesses valued at less than $5,000,000.
+There are also some cruel statistics to consider.
+For instance, an estimated 70% of privately owned businesses on the market don’t sell, particularly businesses valued at less than $5,000,000.

 What’s your next move?